 Has your organization offered an employee assistance program (EAP) for years but struggled to get employees to use it?
 And now, to address growing employee stress and burnout, you’re doubling down—offering a bigger and more modern EAP in the hope that utilization will improve?
 It’s a common scenario among employers and a step in the right direction.

 Even so, the results may fall short of your expectations.
-You may find that EAP utilization remains low and that your employees continue to need and ask for more mental health support.
+You may find that EAP utilization remains low and your employees continue to need and ask for more mental health support.

 The EAP is the mainstay of mental health benefits plans but is also poorly utilized